johnobodai/GaTranslate/README.md

 ## Dataset Creation and Preprocessing Steps

 1. **Dataset Source**: The dataset consists of English sentences and their corresponding translations in Ga.
-It was manually sourced from the Gosple of John(NWT version of the bible).
+It was manually sourced from the Gospel of John (NWT version of the Bible).

 2. **Data Loading**: The dataset was loaded into a Pandas DataFrame from a CSV file.